Dataset Distillation as Pushforward Optimal Quantization: Experiments

 \subsection{DiT backbone}

-To compare the potential of DDOQ, we use a stronger generative model, namely the diffusion transformer \cite{peebles2023scalable}.
+To compare the potential of DDOQ, we use a stronger generative model, namely the diffusion transformer (DiT) \citep{peebles2023scalable}.
 This architecture achieves uniformly better sample quality compared to the LDM used in the previous section, in terms of Inception Score and Fr\'echet inception distance.
+We denote the method with DiT backbone as DDOQ-DiT.

-We compare with the SOTA DD methods based on diffusion guidance, namely Minimax \cite{gu2024efficient} and Influence Guided Diffusion (IGD) \cite{chen2025influence}, which both use DiT.
+We compare with the SOTA DD methods based on diffusion guidance, namely Minimax \citep{gu2024efficient} and Influence Guided Diffusion (IGD) \citep{chen2025influence}, which both use DiT.
 These methods guide the decoding process using some fine-tuning or batch statistics.
-In contrast, DDOQ directly modifies the initialization in the latent space.
-In addition, we compare with samples directly generated with DiT from random initializations.
+In contrast, DDOQ-DiT directly modifies the initialization in the latent space.
+In addition, we compare with samples directly generated with DiT from random initializations, labelled `DiT'.
 We compare on ImageNet-1K, as well as the 10-class subsets ImageNette and ImageWoof.
 The baseline figures are taken from \cite{chen2025influence} which report higher numbers than \cite{gu2024efficient}.

-\Cref{tab:INsubsets} demonstrates that we significantly outperform the diffusion-guidance based methods on the full ImageNet-1K, as well as DDOQ with the UNet backbone.
+\Cref{tab:INsubsets} demonstrates that we significantly outperform the diffusion-guidance based methods on the full ImageNet-1K, as well as DDOQ-DiT with the UNet backbone.
 Moreover, we are competitive-with or better than the baselines on the 10-class subsets, namely outperforming in the low IPC setting and in the more difficult ImageWoof subset.
+Moreover, the stronger diffusion model significantly benefits the low IPC ImageNet-1K setting, increasing ResNet-18 test accuracy from 33.1 to 53.0. {{An ablation on the effect of different weights during training is given in \Cref{app:weightingAblation}.}}